Policies for the Jurisdiction of the Budgets and Revenue Committee

 - Avoid cost shifts and new unfunded mandates.

-- Make a commitment to reduce spending so that state-federal programs do not carry an unreasonable share of any deficit reduction actions.
+- Make a commitment to reduce deficits so that state-federal programs do not carry an unreasonable share of any deficit reduction actions.

 - To the extent that funding to the states is cut, there should be commensurate relief from obligations imposed by federal laws, regulations, and practices.